New video emerges in mystery of Kansas City Chiefs fans found dead

 “Bro, what is going on right now,” Mr Brady is heard exclaiming on the video.
 “What is going on right now??
 Dude, domestic violence is crazy.
 Yo, everybody be nice to one another, c’mon now.
 What is going on?”

 A cause of death has not yet been determined, but police say they don’t suspect foul play.
-It’s suspected the men died of hypothermia after Kansas City saw below-freezing temperatures that reached the teens.
+It’s suspected the men died of hypothermia after Kansas City saw below-freezing temperatures.
 Some have speculated that drugs or alcohol played a role in their deaths.
 Officials are awaiting a toxicology report.

 John Picerno, an attorney for Mr Willis, claimed his client fell asleep after saying goodbye to his friends and was unaware that their bodies were outside his house for two days.